sarahverena/CCL1-SarahFurrer/README.md

 **************************
 - setting up github properly tp be able to commit my code
 - designing levels / maybe making a new level
-- making a proper pause and end screen
+- making a proper pause and end screen ⭐️ (made the end screen, not sure if I even want to have a pause screen)
--
+- making a home screen ⭐️
+- Ideas: maybe settings if the user prefers arrow keys or awsd keys